geochrist/dctk/INSTALL.md

     cd ASAP7_PDKandLIB_v1p6/lib_release_191006/asap7_7p5t_library/rev25/LIB/CCS
     sed '/waveform_time_template/,/\}/d ; /^[[:space:]]*driver_waveform/d' asap7sc7p5t_INVBUF_RVT_TT_ccs_191031.lib > asap7sc7p5t_INVBUF_RVT_TT_ccs_191031.postprocessed.lib

+  You'll need to make a final manual edit to add the following information into the library scope:

+    voltage_map(VDD, 0.7);
+    voltage_map(VSS, 0.0);

   Note that we are postprocessing only the inverter and buffer library since we are limiting the TAU 2020 Contest to inverters and buffers.

   Other information